Access & Inclusion

 Disabled parking is available in Ballard House car park (West Hoe Road, PL1 3BJ) for approximately 30 car parking spaces for blue badge holders, plus the use of on-street parking.

-Citybus and Stagecoach are offering military personnel in uniform and veterans and cadets, wearing their AFD badge, free bus travel on Armed Forces Day.
+Plymouth Citybus are offering military personnel and veterans with ID, free bus travel on Armed Forces Day

 Access Plymouth